 The Northeastern United States was hit with two devastating snow storms, with a third on the way.
 Heavy snowfall can close roads, and hold up your business.
 However, a cloud-based contact center allows your business to have more options.
 Agents could log in from home, or calls could be redirected to another part of the world.
 This prevents a drop in productivity and allows your agents to deliver quality customer service.

-In the month of December, multiple contact centers in the Northeastern United States were closed for several days due to severe weather conditions.
+In December, multiple contact centers in the Northeastern United States were closed for several days due to severe weather conditions.
 What was the cost of having their inbound queues and outbound campaigns come to a halt because of the weather?

 If those same centers were utilizing a hosted platform as either their primary call center platform or as a back-up, they could have easily had their agents login from home and would not have had to experience any days without productivity.